spirali/orco/docs/userguide/getting-started.md

 config_2 = { "a": 3, "b": 4 }
 ```

-We have now defined a database for storing computation results, an executor for
+We have now defined a database for storing computation results,
-running the computations, a builder that defines a simple `adder` computation
+a builder that defines a simple `adder` computation
 and two configurations for `adder` that we want to compute.

 To compute a result, we have to give a **task** to the runtime.
 Task is an object specifying